 - Nutella (optional)

 - Strawberry jam (optional)

-- In a bowl, sift the flour, baking soda, sugar, and salt.
+- In a bowl, sift the flour, baking powder, sugar, and salt.

 - Whisk in the water, milk, and egg, and mix until the batter is smooth.
 Cover and refrigerate for at least an hour, up to 2 hours.